“Joy is the kind of happiness that doesn’t depend on what happens.” –David Steindl-Rast

 “F” is for Four more balms worth considering, each related to the trifecta:

 - The Choice: Embrace the Possible by Dr. Edith Eva Eger (Scribner, 2017).
 Dr. Eger, now in her 90’s, was a mentee of Frankl’s and also a Holocaust survivor and psychotherapist.
-She has a new book coming out called The Gift and is appearing at Resiliency 2020, a free live-streaming international webinar on September 10.
+She has a new book coming out soon, called The Gift.

 - “The Other Side of the Pandemic,” an interview of angel Kyodo williams, African-American Zen priest and co-author of Radical Dharma: Talking Race, Love and Liberation, on Dan Harris’s “10% Happier” podcast.